MajdSoubh/AskMe/README.md

-# AskMe Project
+# AskMe

-AskMe is a question and answer project build depending on object oriented concepts it's use local storage to save data
+AskMe is a C++ project built using object-oriented concepts that allows users to ask and answer questions.
+It uses local storage to save data.